-Situated within Harman's Grove overlooking the Primula Garden and surrounded by daffodils, this rotunda was erected to commemorate bandsmen who died in the First World War.
-It is one of the few First World War memorials in New Zealand that commemorates a community created by the war itself.
+The Bandsmen's Memorial Rotunda was erected in 1926 to commemorate bandsmen who died during the First World War.
+The memorial is one of few in New Zealand commemorating a community created by war itself.

 The Rotunda has a Grade II Heritage New Zealand(external link) listing.